SunCCNY/NAIRR-SMLM/README.md

 ## Evaluating
 The performance of a trained AI can be evaluated by the universal quality metrics of root mean square minimum distance (RMSMD) [7], RMSMD with partition (RMSMD-P) [9], and root mean square error (RMSE) with partition (RMSE-P) [9].
 Specifically,

-* Given the set of emitter locations in the testing dataset and the AI outputted set of emitter locations, their error can be calculated in terms of RMSMD.
+* Given the set of emitter locations in the testing dataset and the AI output set of emitter locations, their error can be calculated in terms of RMSMD.
 * If the number of frames that each emitter is activated in the testing data movie is further given, the RMSMD-P and RMSE-P can be calculated.

 ## Benchmarking